joealewine/blockchain-rhos/howto/console-deploy-ocp.md

 - `configtxlator`: A tool used by the console to read and create channel updates.
 - `couchdb`: An instance of CouchDB that stores the data from your console, including your authorization information.

-If there is an issue with your deployment, you can view the logs from an individual container.
+If there is an issue with your deployment, you can view the logs from one of the containers inside the pod.
 First, run the following command to get the name of the console pod:
 ```
 kubectl get pods -n <PROJECT_NAME>
 ```
 {:codeblock}

-Then, use the following command to get the logs from one of the four containers inside the pod:
+Then, use the following command to get the logs from one of the four containers listed above:
 ```
 kubectl logs -f <pod_name> <container_name> -n <PROJECT_NAME>
 ```
 {:codeblock}

 As an example, a command to get the logs from the UI container would look like the following example:
 ```
 kubectl logs -f ibpconsole-55cf9db6cc-856nz optools -n blockchain-project